-Fall River City Council vote to strip Mayor Jasiel Correia II of powers could face legal challenge.
+Fall River City Council votes to strip Mayor Jasiel Correia II of his mayoral powers could face legal challenge.

 The only nay vote was cast by Councillor Steven Camara and whose sister is also facing charges related to those filed against Correia.